Concrete Curing Sensor

 When pouring concrete in hot weather there is a danger of the concrete curing too fast as the hydration process occurs.
 This results in faster gains in strength early on in the curing time, but ultimately it will go on to lose strength in later stages.
 This results in less durable concrete that doesn’t meet the required strength specifications.
 The general rule of thumb during hot weather pours is to not exceed 70°C (160°F).
 The addition of cold water, ice, and cool aggregates can help maintain the temperature.

 Cold Weather Concrete

-During cold weather the hydration process slows down, in extreme cold it can even stop all together.
+During cold weather the hydration process slows down, in extreme cold, it can even stop altogether.
 Industrial standards state that temperature should be maintained at >5°C (40°F) for a minimum of 48 hours after pouring.
-Should the concrete be exposed to freezing temperatures in the first 24 hours it can result in a 50% loss in the 28 day strength.
+Should the concrete be exposed to freezing temperatures in the first 24 hours it can result in a 50% loss in the 28-day strength.
 The use of insulation or heating blankets or steam can help maintain the required curing temperatures during cold weather pours.